coke5151/mql5-zmq/README.md

 ## Changes
 ### Fork Changes (2025)

+* 2025-07-03: Released 1.6.1: Add tutorial on how to use the library in the Strategy Tester in `README.md`
 * 2025-07-02: Released 1.6: Complete MQL5 compatibility fixes
   - Fixed compilation errors related to `char[]`/`uchar[]` type conversion issues
   - Added proper function overloads in `Native.mqh` for type conversion handling